NickIngham/roman-numerals-kata/README.md

 This repository has been committed to in stages while comleting the kata.

-Please view the git history to see how the program progress as I completed the kata
+Please view the git history to see how the program progressed as I completed the kata